 3. War, disaster, terrorism & economics

-She is making her way into the world of economics, trying to connect the dots from an engineer to manager to economist.
-An ambitious & a constant student of inquisitiveness and an ardent supporter of interdisciplinary approach to public policies.
+She is making her way into the world of economics, trying to connect the dots from an engineer to manager to an economist.
+An ambitious & a constant student of inquisitiveness and an ardent supporter of an interdisciplinary approach to public policies.

 I am a Nigerian, of the Yoruba tribe, my parents are from Osun state.
 I lived most of my years in Lagos state.
 I studied Economics at the University of Lagos (UNILAG), Nigeria (B.Sc).

-I am motivated to join the Exploring Economics Editorial Team because of the may resources that I have access to and would love to share to the global audience.
+I am motivated to join the Exploring Economics Editorial Team because of the may resources that I have access to and would love to share with the global audience.
 I believe there is a lot of knowledge that needs to be shared and discoveries that need to be made in the field of economics, and here is an opportunity to join a global community of editors with similar interests to help build a better economics education especially for the benefit of everyone.